spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].tags.values`

 The list of possible tag values.
+Each item is a string value.
+Unspecified tags in source data are ignored and are not included in the dataspace observations.

 Tag values are aggregated to a unique tag value list at the pod scope.

 **Example**